Skip main navigation

 Services provided by a comparable benefit must be listed on the IPE, as these are services that DVR has determined are necessary for the consumer to achieve their IPE goal.
 In these cases, DVR staff must identify that another source is available to fund or provide the service.
 The provider of the comparable benefit must also be identified on the IPE, and the service should be case noted when provided.
 If DVR has not identified a service as one that is needed for a consumer to achieve an IPE goal, it should not be case noted as a comparable benefit service.

-NOTE: Services and benefits provided by non-profits, including charities, churches, and clothing banks; consumer PASS Plans through the Social Security Administration; or awards and scholarships based on merit are not considered comparable services or benefits.
+NOTE: Services and benefits provided by non-profits, including charities, churches, and clothing banks; consumer PASS Plans through the Social Security Administration; or awards and scholarships based on merit are not considered comparable benefits.

 If available, comparable benefits and services shall be used in whole or in part to cover the cost of DVR services, unless such determination would interrupt or delay: